Canadian Lawyer Readers' Choice

 Impartial, balanced testimony

-CBA provides life care planning services for individuals who have sustained injuries in correctional environments.
-Our Certified Life Care Planners assess the medical, rehabilitative, psychological, and support needs arising from those injuries and produce evidence-based reports suitable for litigation.
+CBA provides life care planning services for individuals who have sustained injury while in custody.
+Our Certified Life Care Planners evaluate the medical, rehabilitative, psychological, and support needs associated with those injuries and prepare evidence‑based reports suitable for litigation or settlement review.

-These matters often involve complex physical, cognitive, and psychological injuries arising from assault, negligent care, failure to protect, or misuse of isolation measures in correctional settings.
-Our plans focus on the injury-related care needs flowing from those events, providing counsel and the court with a comprehensive projection of future care costs.
+These cases often involve overlapping physical, cognitive, and psychological conditions arising from assault, delayed or inadequate treatment, or other institutional factors.
+Each plan concentrates on the injury‑related care requirements identified, offering counsel and the court a clear projection of reasonable future care costs.

 Medical treatment

-Ongoing care for injuries sustained through assault, delayed treatment, or inadequate medical attention, including surgical follow-up, specialist consultations, and chronic condition management.
+Ongoing care for injuries sustained, including surgical follow-up, specialist consultations, and chronic condition management.

 Mental health services

-Psychiatric care, psychological counselling, PTSD treatment, and trauma therapy for individuals whose mental health has deteriorated due to institutional conditions or experiences.
+Psychiatric care, psychological counselling, PTSD treatment, and trauma therapy for individuals whose mental health has deteriorated.

 Rehabilitation services

-Rehabilitation services related to the injury, including physiotherapy, occupational therapy, psychological treatment, cognitive rehabilitation, and other therapies required to address functional impairment arising from the incident.
+Rehabilitation services related to the injury, including physiotherapy, occupational therapy, psychological treatment, cognitive rehabilitation, and other therapies that may be reasonably required.

 Support services